kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 Now that you've installed Kyma, let's deploy your first Function.
 We'll call it `hello-world`.

->**NOTE:** Learn why you want sidecar and how to enabled them.
-Follow [Istio sidecars in Kyma and why you want them](../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md), [Default Istio setup in Kyma](../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and [Enable automatic Istio sidecar proxy injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)
+>**NOTE:** Read about [Istio sidecars in Kyma and why you want them](../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md).
+For more details, see [Default Istio setup in Kyma](../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and learn how to [enable automatic Istio sidecar proxy injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)

 ## Create a function